danielbmeireles/cloud-solutions-inc/docs/DISCLAIMER.md

 ## 📝 Important Notes

-The use of AI assistance did not reduced the necessity for a thorough understanding, coding proficiency and validation of the implemented solution.

-Although AI tools have greatly accelerated development and enhanced code quality, all content generated has been written, reviewed, and tested by me.
+The core of this project-its design, code, and validation—is a product of my direct effort and expertise.
+I leveraged AI as a powerful tool to enhance efficiency and explore optimizations, but its use did not diminish the necessity for a deep conceptual understanding and hands-on coding proficiency.
+Every aspect of the implementation was meticulously reviewed and tested by me, ensuring the final solution is both innovative and sound.

 ---